-Pulmonary arteriovenous malformations (PAVMs) are rare vascular anomalies of the lung, in which abnormally dilated vessels provide a right-to-left shunt between the pulmonary artery and vein.
+Pulmonary arteriovenous malformations (PAVMs) are rare vascular anomalies of the lung, in which abnormally dilated vessels provide a pulmonary artery-to-pulmonary vein right-to-left shunt.
 They are generally considered direct high flow, low-resistance fistulous connections between the pulmonary arteries and veins.

 There is a recognized female predilection with F:M ratios ranging around 1.5 to 1.8:1.
 The estimated incidence is thought to be around 2-3 per 100,000 11.

 Despite most patients being asymptomatic, the connection between the venous and arterial system can lead to dyspnea (due to right-to-left shunting), as well as embolic events (due to paradoxical emboli).
-Although it is assumed that the vascular defects are present at birth, they are seldom manifested clinically until adult life when the vessels have been subjected to pressure over several decades.
-Clinically a murmur or bruit may be audible over the lesion (especially if peripheral).
-There are be an extremely variable age of presentation from infant to old age although most patient within the first three decades of life.
+Although it is assumed that vascular defects are present at birth, they are seldom manifested clinically until adult life, when the vessels have been subjected to pressure over several decades.
+Clinically, a murmur or bruit may be audible over the lesion (especially if peripheral).
+There is a highly variable age of presentation from infant to old age, although most present within the first three decades of life.

 They can be classified as simple, complex or diffuse 9.

-Another older embryological based classification proposed by Anatwabi et al. in 1965 is like 11
+An older embryological based classification proposed by Anatwabi et al. in 1965 11:

 PAVMs have been described in association with a number of conditions.